The entropic approach to causal correlations: Relations between different probability structures

-Nonetheless, we stress that any differences in tightness between the entropic inequalities arising here from the choice of a particular probability structure do not arise as a consequence of stricter physical assumptions (i.e., the existence of joint probability distributions), but rather as a consequence of different outer approximation of the true entropy cone via Shannon inequalities.
-We remark, however, that the choice of a minimal probability structure is computationally easier to handle due to the much lower number of variables; for example, compare the case $\mathcal{S}=\mathcal{M}$ in Eq.~\eqref{eq:shannonCone_counterfact}, where $\Gamma^{\mathcal{S}} \in \mathbb{R}^{12}$, with the corresponding case for $\mathcal{S}'=\{S\}$, where $\Gamma_S \in \mathbb{R}^{2^8}=\mathbb{R}^{256}$.
+Nonetheless, we stress that any possible differences in tightness between the entropic inequalities arising here from one particular probability structure or another are not due to stricter physical assumptions (i.e., the existence of joint probability distributions), but are rather due to different outer approximations of the true entropy cone (or polyhedron) via Shannon inequalities.
+We remark, however, that the choice of a minimal probability structure is computationally easier to handle due to the much lower number of variables; for example, compare the case $\mathcal{S}=\mathcal{M}$ in Eq.~\eqref{eq:shannonCone_counterfact}, where $|\mathcal{S}^{\rm c}| = 13$ and thus $\Gamma^{\mathcal{S}} \subset \mathbb{R}^{13}$ (and where the entropy vectors to be considered are effectively $12$-dimensional, since $H(\emptyset)$ is fixed to be $0$), with the corresponding case for $\mathcal{S}'=\{S\}$, where $\Gamma_S \subset \mathbb{R}^{2^8}=\mathbb{R}^{256}$ (with effectively $255$-dimensional entropy vectors).
 For an extensive discussion of the role of such constraints in the computation of tighter approximations to the entropy cone we refer the reader to Ref.~\cite{BMC2016}.